UusWeb-ee/WS-Force-Login-Page/readme.txt

 == Description ==

 WS Force Login Page force users who are not logged in by redirect into login page, this way it is good tool for developers to install sites which are in development process by restrict access to site and its content.
+Or when you want to put all site articles under password this plugin will do this!
 Working also with domains what includes umlaut letters like ö, ä, õ, ü

 Suitable also for putting site to maintenance mode and show custom message in login view.